Aminoglycoside: Clinical use

+Pharmacokinetics

+There is a significant variability in the relationship between the dose administered and the resultant plasma level in blood.
+Therapeutic drug monitoring (TDM) is necessary to obtain the correct dose.

 Adverse effects

 Aminoglycosides can cause inner ear toxicity which can result in sensorineural hearing loss.
 The incidence of inner ear toxicity varies from 7 to 90%, depending on the types of antibiotics used, susceptibility of the patient to such antibiotics, and the duration of antibiotic administration.

 Another serious and disabling side effect of aminoglycoside use is vestibular ototoxicity.
 This leads to oscillopsia (gaze instability) and balance impairments that impact all aspects of an individual's antigravity function.
 This loss is permanent and can happen at any dose.

 Frequent use of aminoglycosides could result in kidney damage (acute kidney injury) that could lead to chronic kidney disease.

 Contraindication for specific diseases

 Aminoglycosides can exacerbate weakness in patients with myasthenia gravis, and use is therefore avoided in these patients.

 Aminoglycosides are contraindicated in patients with mitochondrial diseases as they may result in impaired mtDNA translation, which can lead to irreversible hearing loss, tinnitus, cardiac toxicity, and renal toxicity.
 However, hearing loss and tinnitus have also been observed in some patients without mitochondrial diseases.